ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step09-01.md

 }
 ```

-## Weather Model
+## Weather Service

-Your `src/models/weather/weather.ts` should currently look something like this:
+Your `src/providers/weather/weather.ts` should currently look something like this:

 ```TypeScript
 import { HttpClient } from '@angular/common/http';